 This course offers a unique opportunity to share ideas and learn from other delegates within an elite global network, fostering collaboration and cross-industry insight that enriches the practical and strategic deployment of AI in business settings.

-Register your interest today and gain the knowledge to transform your organisation with the power of AI.
+Secure your place on the course and gain the knowledge to transform your organisation with the power of AI.

 Fees